Abdulrehman-Jafer/Messenger/README.md

 **Note**: Following To-do list is understandable me.It may be possible you will not be able to intercept the meaning of someof of the todos.
 ## To DO List
-- add React emoji --- On the left side
 - Message typing should be a kind of a text area which will grow in height instead of growing
 - send a optional attachedText field with a message
 - separate the message Typing area in a separate component component